bpark1223/Implementing-an-IDS-with-Snort/README.md

-# Implementing-an-IDS-IPS-with-Snort
+# Implementing-an-IDS-and-IPS-with-Snort
-<p> Intrusion Detection Systems (IDP) and Intrusion Prevention Systems are essential for network security.
+<p> An Intrusion Detection System (IDS) is a host/network planted within a network to capture traffic and identify malicious activity based on predefined rules, after which, this activity is logged, and a notification is sent to the relevant parties informing them of an intrusion.
 Snort is a popular open source tool used for this purpose.
+IDS's are typically coupled with the functionality to also perform intrusion prevention, whereby specific rules can be set to drop packets that are malicious or intrusive.
 In this project, I will set up and configure Snort on my Linux system.  </p>
 <h2>Utilities Used</h2>
 </p>- Ubuntu </p>
 </p>- UTM VM setup </p>